 - Q. Is cooling system clogged?

 - A. Check water intake for restriction.

-- Q Is engine oil level low?
+- Q. Is engine oil level low?

-- A. Fill oil tank with specified engine oil.
+- A.Fill oil tank with specified engine oil.

-- Q. Is heat range of spark plug incorrect?

-- A. Inspect spark plug and replace it with recommended type.
+- Q. Is hear range of spark plug incorrect?
+A. Inspect spark plug and replace it with recommended type.

 - Q. Is specified engine oil not being used?

-- A. Check and replace with specified type.
+A. Check and replace of with specified type.

-- Q. Is engine oil contaminated or deteriorated?
+Q. Is engine oil contaminated or deteriorated?

 - A. Replace oil with fresh, specified type.

 - Q. Is oil filter clogged?

 - A. Have serviced by a Yamaha dealer.

-- Q. Has oil feed/injection pump malfunctioned?
+Q. Has oil feed/injection pump malfunctioned?

-- A. Have serviced by a Yamaha dealer.

-- Q. Is load on boat improperly distributed?

-- A. Distribute load to place boat on an even plane.
+Q. Is load on boat improperly distributed?A. Distribute load to place boat on an even plane.

-- Q. Is water pump or thermostat faulty?
+Q. Is water pump or thermostat faulty?

 - A. Have serviced by a Yamaha dealer.

 - Q. Is there excess water in fuel filter cup?

 - A. Drain filter cup.